Recent searches

 Serving and Garnish Ideas for a Bikini Martini

-Serve the Bikini Martini in a chilled Martini Glass and garnish with a twist of Orange Zest.
+Serve the Bikini Martini in a chilled martini glass and garnish with a twist of orange.
+It’s a martini, keep it classic.